Dodgers vs. Phillies Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has 34 hits with six doubles, four home runs, 17 walks and nine RBI.
+- Freddie Freeman has seven doubles, four home runs, 17 walks and 11 RBI (37 total hits).
 He's also stolen four bases.

 Freeman Recent Games